richard-owen-dev/copernicus/README.md

 Bugs i have came across;
 ​
 * Navbar not scrolling.
 This was because of being placed in a container.
-I move the code for the navbar just below the header.
+I moved the code for the navbar just below the header.

 * Bootstrap row no-gutter class not working.
 Opted to use bootstraps shorthand for padding 0 which is p-0